huaweicloud/terraform-provider-huaweicloud/docs/resources/cfw_address_group_member.md

   Changing this parameter will create a new resource.

-* `name` - (Required, String, ForceNew) Specifies the address name.

-  Changing this parameter will create a new resource.

 * `address` - (Required, String, ForceNew) Specifies the IP address.

   Changing this parameter will create a new resource.